FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/uconf_acceleration.md

 #### Example in CFTUTIL

 ```
-<span class="code">`CFTUTIL UCONFSET ID=acceleration.enable, VALUE=yes`</span>
+CFTUTIL UCONFSET ID=acceleration.enable, VALUE=yes
-<span class="code">`CFTUTIL UCONFSET ID=acceleration.udt   ,    VALUE=NET1`</span>
+CFTUTIL UCONFSET ID=acceleration.udt ,    VALUE=NET1
-<span class="code">`CFTUTIL UCONFSET ID=acceleration.ptcp  ,   VALUE=NET0 NET_TEST`</span>
+CFTUTIL UCONFSET ID=acceleration.ptcp ,   VALUE=NET0 NET_TEST
 ```

-In this example, all protocols (CFTPROT objects) using NET1 are accelerated by UDT, and those using NET0 and NET\_TEST are accelerated by pTCP.
+In this example, all protocols (CFTPROT objects) using NET1 are accelerated by UDT, and those using NET0 and NET_TEST are accelerated by pTCP.

 Network resources that are scheduled to use acceleration functionality should have their own class number in order to avoid conflicts with other network resources, one for UDT and another for pTCP.
-In example above, NET1 could have a class number of 4, and NET0 and NET\_TEST could have a class number of 5.
+In example above, NET1 could have a class number of 4, and NET0 and NET_TEST could have a class number of 5.
 Additionally, partners using these network resources should also have the same class number as corresponding NET.

 **Example**